Lasting Power of Attorney

 4. Avoid conflict

-Disputes between family members can arise if there’s no clear plan.
-An LPA provides clarity and peace of mind for everyone involved.
+Disputes between family members can arise where there is no clear plan.
+An LPA provides clarity and reassurance for everyone involved.

 5. Prepare early